 - Look for unstable stacking or poor storage.
 Even files falling down from a high shelf could cause serious injuries.

-3. Common hazards
+3. Common health and safety hazards

 A hazard is something that could possibly harm or injure someone.
 Machinery, power tools and inflammable or corrosive materials can create specific accident hazards in the workplace.